ARMmaster17/Captain/README.md

    | `CAPTAIN_PRIVATE_KEY` | Absolute filepath to your private key so Captain can provision new planes. |

 6. Edit `defaults.yaml` in the captain directory to match the configuration of your network and Proxmox cluster setup.
 This is also where you provide your public SSH key.
-7. Start captain by running `./captain`.
+7. Start Captain by running `./captain`.
-8. Optionally you may create a SystemD service file so Captain runs on startup.
+8. Optionally you may create a SystemD service file so Captain runs on system startup.

 If leave `db.conf` blank and don't set `CAPTAIN_DB`, by default Captain will run with an in-memory database that will be cleared on each restart.
 This is fine for testing, but to run an actual cluster it is recommended to use a Sqlite3 file or PostgreSQL database.